 Choose the right wire puller

-This page contains general guidelines to assist you in selecting the right puller for your operation.
-If you have any further questions or a specialty application, we invite you to contact our engineering team by calling 508-987-3206 or by emailing sales@sjogren.com.
+This page offers comprehensive guidelines to help you choose the ideal puller for your operation.
+Should you have further inquiries or require assistance with a specialized application, we encourage you to reach out to our engineering team.
+You can do so by completing the form on this page, calling us at 508-987-3206, or emailing us directly at sales@sjogren.com.

 • Pointed wire diameter/pointed wire diameter range